Kishore2005-Tech/evasion-product-landing-page/README.md

 Smooth animations & interactions
 Modern UI/UX practices

-This project is inspired by high-end D2C brands and built using AI-assisted UI generation tools like v0 by Vercel, which can generate production-ready React interfaces from prompts.
+This project is inspired by high-end D2C brands and built using AI-assisted UI generation tools like v0 by Vercel, which can generate production-ready React interfaces.

 🎯 Features